learn-co-curriculum/dsc-central-tendency/README.md

 When we are working with a small set of data values, it is often possible to discuss these values individually.
 However, when we are dealing or working with large sets of data in real-world problems, we prefer to have some features that can summarize and represent the data in a concise format.

-In this lesson, we will look at such measures first for a single data variable. e.g., the salary of workers in a particular factory.
-These measures will include measures of central tendency and measures of dispersion.
+In this lesson, we will look at such measures first for a single data variable. e.g., the average Yelp or Google rating, as seen previously.
+We'll formalize the concept of average or mean in this lesson, along with some other _measures of central tendency_.

 ## Objectives
 You will be able to: